 - 100s of 5-Star Reviews

 - Low Patient to Therapist Ratio

 - Coaching, Recovery & Personal Development Events

-Moreover, about a fifth of people prescribed SSRI drugs like Zoloft experienced severe withdrawal symptoms when they attempted to wean themselves off it.
-Therefore, these Zoloft withdrawal symptoms signify that the body is physically dependent on the drug, making it very painful to stop using it.
+About a fifth of people prescribed SSRI drugs like Zoloft experienced severe withdrawal symptoms when they attempted to wean themselves off it.
+Therefore, these Zoloft withdrawal symptoms signify that the body is physically dependent on the drug, making it painful to stop using it.

 Common Withdrawal Symptoms during Zoloft Detox

 - Concentration problems